Bitmessage/PyBitmessage/docs/protocol.rst

 Integer can be encoded depending on the represented value to save space.
 Variable length integers always precede an array/vector of a type of data that may vary in length.
-Varints MUST use the minimum possible number of bytes to encode a value.
+Varints **must** use the minimum possible number of bytes to encode a value.
 For example, the value 6 can be encoded with one byte therefore a varint that uses three bytes to encode the value 6 is malformed and the decoding task must be aborted.